 A person considered to have significant control must provide the following for documentation purposes.
 The nature of control must also be indicated.

 - Service address

 Note: The physical address is not included in the public register unless it also serves as the service address.

 In the past, the role could be taken by a person who was responsible for other administrative tasks.
 If for instance, one decides to appoint a secretary, he or she will have to document their full names and their service address.

 These two are legal documents that outline how a company is governed and run.
 There are formation agents that provide Memorandum & article of association that can suit a majority of companies.
 The only requirement is to provide all the legal information required to form a private limited company.

 Forming a private limited company is as complicated as many people think, and in many occasions appears to be much more tax effective than running a business as self-employed.

 Starting a Business

 Starting a business comes with its own legal implications and therefore, calls for proper decision making.
-Whether you decide to incorporate your business as a partnership, limited company or any other structure, you must be aware of the related costs, responsibilities, and the likely liabilities.
-Most importantly, you must ensure that you comply with all the legal requirements related to the registration, licensing and any other legal process during the startup.
+Whether you decide to incorporate your business as a partnership, a limited company or any other structure, you must be aware of the related costs, responsibilities, and the likely liabilities.
+Most importantly, you must ensure that you comply with all the legal requirements related to the registration, licensing and any other legal process during the start-up.

 Picking a business name could impact heavily on the business success.
 Despite the fact that most people perceive a business name as an afterthought, it is one the most important marketing assets in the corporate world.
 One has to ensure that the name picked doesn’t conflict with the existing laws or conflict with certain interests.
 For instance, one has to ensure that the chosen name or trademark doesn’t match with those of the already existing and registered companies.